 - Has a ticket or collision put a dent in your wallet?
 At Kanetix.ca, we shop the market to help you get the lowest rate.
 Compare car insurance quotes today to see if you could save money.

 Long weekend driving tips

-- Get some rest before you leave so that you're at your most alert.
+- Get some rest before you leave so you're at your most alert.

 - Buckle up and make sure everyone in the car does as well.
 About 5 percent of Canadians don't buckle up, yet they represent one-third of fatalities in collisions where there's been a death.

 - Be patient.
-Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get pulled over and handed a ticket.
-If traffic congestion really gets under your skin, try to avoid the masses by planning to leave earlier or later than peak traffic times.
+Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get a ticket.
+If traffic congestion really gets under your skin, try to avoid the masses by leaving earlier or later than the traditional peak traffic times.

 - Once traffic lets up, don't speed to make up time.
 Obey the limit and be safer for it.
 As an added bonus, you'll also save a bit of money because speeding increases your vehicle's fuel consumption.
 Spend less on gas (and avoid a ticket) by going the limit.

 - Don't drive distracted.
-If you're hungry, eat before you leave or at the rest stop, put your phone on mute, and pre-program your route into the GPS.
+If you're hungry, eat before you leave or at the rest stop.
+Also, put your phone on mute and pre-program your route into the GPS.

-- Have a back-up route planned in case your original route is too congested by traffic volume or there's a collision.
+- Have an alternative route planned in case your original route is too congested by traffic volume or there's a collision.